ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Autumn/en.md

 1. The regular phase will be divided into two divisions, the Discord division and the QQ division.
    - Players can choose the division and participate in the team of the corresponding division.
 Players must ensure that they can use the chat tool of the corresponding division and keep the chat open.
 2. Group stage has 3 rounds.
 Since each group has 6 teams, it means not each team in groups will have a match.
-   - Both divisions group stage will be held separately, each division will have 16 teams advance into elimination phase.
+   - The group stage of both divisions will be held separately.
+Each division will have 16 teams advance to the elimination phase.
-   - Top 4 of each groups will advance.
+   - The top 4 of each group will advance.
 3. The final ranking of the Swiss round will be determined by the following criteria in order:
    - Most matches won
    - Highest beatmap difference (`beatmap wins - beatmap losses`)